-It’s a reality, the life span is getting longer!
+It’s a reality, life spans are getting longer.

-Health and quality of life needs evolve in response to this reality, leading to the emergence of new scientific and technological approaches to disease prevention, diagnosis and therapy, as well as to assistance for people with special needs, whose sensory, motor or cognitive abilities may be affected.
+The needs related to health and quality of life are evolving in line with this reality, leading to the emergence of new scientific and technological approaches concerning the prevention, diagnosis and therapy of diseases, but also the assistance provided to people with special needs, whose sensory, motor or cognitive capacities may be affected.

-Many research fields including Computer Science but also Life Sciences and Humanities and Social Sciences are invited.
-Cooperation between these areas of research must be fostered in order to increase the effectiveness and efficiency of new technologies related to health and autonomy, while respecting people and their wishes.
+Numerous research fields including Informatics but also Life Sciences and Humanities and Social Sciences are involved.
+Cooperation between these fields of research must be encouraged in order to increase the effectiveness and efficiency of new technologies related to health and autonomy, while respecting people and their wishes.

-Finally, information technology opens the way to a whole new set of possibilities concerning assistive technologies for the assistance of individuals suffering from sensory, motor or cognitive disabilities, but also in order to develop communicating and intelligent environments (the apartment, the city, etc.) that improve the quality of life of these people.
-These technologies are based on significant advances in sensors and data analysis, but also in the field of interaction (tangible, multimodal, multi-modal, multi-media, etc.)
+Finally, informatics opens the way to a set of new possibilities concerning assistive technologies for the assistance of individuals suffering from sensory, motor or cognitive deficiencies, but also in order to develop communicating and intelligent environments (the flat, the city, …) that improve the quality of life of these people.
+These technologies are based on the significant progress made in the field of sensors and data analysis, but also in the field of interaction (tangible, multimodal, multi-support, etc.).

-IRIT has given priority to research in the field of Health, Autonomy and Quality of Life and has identified five strong competencies in life imaging, biomedical data management, modelling and simulation of life, e-health, and disability related assistive technologies.
+IRIT has given priority to research in the field of Health, Autonomy and Quality of Life and has five strong competences in life imaging, biomedical data management, modelling and simulation of life, e-Health, and assistive technologies related to disability.